-I went to school at Saint Mark’s, and Lakenham Council.
-While I was still at school we saw the bus station get bombed, saw the plane come over and saw the bombs drop out of the plane on to the bus station.
-We lived on Goldwell Road all of my boyhood days.
-Our house got damaged by the bomb opposite so we moved down to Lakenham.
-I was about ten I should think.
-We spent the war just me and my mum together, and my two sisters were away on war work, and my dad was away in the army.
+I went to school at Saint Mark’s, and Lakenham Council and we lived on Goldwell Road throughout my childhood.
+When I was at school we saw the bus station get bombed, saw the plane come over and the bombs drop out of the plane on to the bus station.
+Our house was damaged by a bomb opposite so we moved to Lakenham when I was about ten.
+I spent the war with my mum as my two sisters were away on war work and my dad was away in the army.

 Making coffins and building